enkhtuvshinj/CarND-Path-Planning/README.md

 ### 2.2.2 Cost function for speed
 Even __Equation 2__ works well in terms of distance to observed car, it has also some drawbacks.
 The Equation 2 doesn't consider speed of observed car.
-Let's imagine that __Car 2__ is going faster than ego car, and then ego car tries to get in front of that car.
+Let's imagine that __Car 2__ is going faster than ego car, and then the ego car tries to get in front of that car.
 The most probably, a collision would occur.
 In real life, it is really bad situation to jeopardizing life of passengers in both cars.
 This is why we need another cost function to consider speed of cars.
 Requirements of this cost function is like: